Web API navigation properties

-<name> found in the lookup property will match the name of the navigation property, except in the case of multi-table lookups.
+<name> found in the lookup property matches the name of the navigation property, except when the single-valued navigation property represents a multi-table lookup.

-When the single-valued navigation property is part of a multi-table (or polymorphic) lookup there will be a single lookup property which is the
+When the single-valued navigation property is part of a multi-table, or polymorphic, lookup, a single lookup property is the

 ReferentialConstraint for more than one single-valued navigation property.

 _customerid_value lookup property supports multiple single-valued navigation properties that represent a multi-table lookup.
-There will be one single-valued navigation property for each type of table supported by the multi-table lookup.
+There is one single-valued navigation property for each type of table supported by the multi-table lookup.

 <EntityType Name="socialprofile" BaseType="mscrm.crmbaseentity"> <Key> <PropertyRef Name="socialprofileid" /> </Key> <Property Name="_customerid_value" <!-- lookup property --> Type="Edm.Guid"> <Annotation Term="Org.OData.Core.V1.Description" String="Shows the customer that this social profile belongs to." /> </Property> <NavigationProperty Name="customerid_contact" <!-- Name different from lookup property --> Type="mscrm.contact" Nullable="false" Partner="Socialprofile_customer_contacts"> <ReferentialConstraint Property="_customerid_value" <!-- Reference to lookup property --> ReferencedProperty="contactid" /> </NavigationProperty> <NavigationProperty Name="customerid_account" <!-- Name different from lookup property --> Type="mscrm.account" Nullable="false" Partner="Socialprofile_customer_accounts"> <ReferentialConstraint Property="_customerid_value" <!-- Reference to lookup property --> ReferencedProperty="accountid" /> </NavigationProperty> </EntityType>

-In these cases, setting the value of any of the single-valued navigation properties will set all the other participating single-valued navigation properties to null.
-The corresponding lookup property GUID value will change, but you will need to retrieve specific annotations available to know which table it now refers to.
+In these cases, setting the value of any of the single-valued navigation properties sets all the other participating single-valued navigation properties to null.
+The corresponding lookup property GUID value changes, but you need to retrieve specific annotations to know which table it now refers to.
 More information: Lookup property data

 Collection-valued navigation properties